26.5. Hot Standby

 Keep in mind that the delay parameters are compared to the elapsed time since the WAL data was received by the standby server.
 Thus, the grace period allowed to any one query on the standby is never more than the delay parameter, and could be considerably less if the standby has already fallen behind as a result of waiting for previous queries to complete, or as a result of being unable to keep up with a heavy update load.

 The most common reason for conflict between standby queries and WAL replay is " early cleanup " .
 Normally, PostgreSQL allows cleanup of old row versions when there are no transactions that need to see them to ensure correct visibility of data according to MVCC rules.
-However, this rule can only be applied for transactions executing on the primary.
-So it is possible that cleanup on the primary will remove row versions that are still visible to a transaction on the standby.
+However, this rule can only be applied for transactions executing on the master.
+So it is possible that cleanup on the master will remove row versions that are still visible to a transaction on the standby.

 Experienced users should note that both row version cleanup and row version